andymass/vim-matchup/README.md

 See [here](#module-matchparen) for more information and related options.

+You can enable highlighting on the fly using `:DoMatchParen`.
+Likewise, you can disable highlighting at any time using `:NoMatchParen`.

+After start-up, is better to use `:NoMatchParen` and `:DoMatchParen` to toggle highlighting globally than setting the global variable since these commands make sure not to leave stale matches around.

 #### (c.3) display matches off screen

 If a open or close which would have been highlighted is on a line positioned outside the current window, the match is shown in the status line.
 If both the open and close match are off-screen, the close match is preferred.
+(See the option `g:matchup_matchparen_status_offscreen`).

 #### (d.1) parallel transmutation